shs2001/WiPS/README.md

  - Open Powershell window here
  - type ```attrib -s -r -h wifi```

-After following those command you will see a folder
+After following those command you will see a folder on your pendrive The folder name is ``wifi``

+## Enjoy